 - Double Taxation: In some cases corporate earnings are double-taxed, meaning they are taxed at the corporate level when the business earns the income, and then taxed a second time at the individual level when profits are distributed.
 Avoiding double taxation is possible by forming an S corporation (“ Corp.”), which is a smaller form of corporation that are taxed differently than a C corporation.
 In an S corp., earnings flow through the tax returns of the individual shareholders rather than being taxed at the corporate level.

 Forming a Corporation is an important legal step in developing your business.
-If you have any questions regarding forming a Corporation, or steps to take with your newly formed business, please contact Attorney Allison Harrison at (614)440-1395 or via e-mail at firstname.lastname@example.org
+If you have any questions regarding forming a Corporation, or steps to take with your newly formed business, please contact Columbus, OH small business attorney Allison Harrison at (614)440-1395 or via e-mail at firstname.lastname@example.org

 By Chad A. Hirschauer